Mayfair: Grosvenor family and estates

-Berkeley House on Piccadilly was named after John Berkeley, 1st Baron Berkeley of Stratton who had purchased its land, and that surrounding it, shortly after the Restoration of the Monarchy in 1660.
-In 1696, the Berkeley family sold the house and grounds to the 1st Duke of Devonshire (who renamed it Devonshire House) on condition that the view from the rear of the house should not be spoiled.
+Berkeley House on Piccadilly was named after John Berkeley, 1st Baron Berkeley of Stratton, who had purchased its land, and that surrounding it, shortly after the Restoration of the Monarchy in 1660.
+In 1696, the Berkeley family sold the house and grounds to William Cavendish, 1st Duke of Devonshire (who renamed it Devonshire House), on condition that the view from the rear of the house should not be spoiled.
 Berkeley Square was laid out to the rear of the house in the 1730s; because of the conditions of sale, houses were only built on the east and west sides.
-The west side still has various mid-18th-century buildings and the east side now contains offices including Berkeley Square House.
+The west side still has various mid-18th-century buildings, and the east side now contains offices including Berkeley Square House.

-The expansion of Mayfair moved upper class Londoners away from areas such as Covent Garden and Soho, which were already in decline by the 18th century.
+The expansion of Mayfair moved upper-class Londoners away from areas such as Covent Garden and Soho, which were already in decline by the 18th century.
 Part of its success was its proximity to the Court of St James and the parks, and the well-designed layout.
 This led to it sustaining its popularity into the 21st century.
 The requirements of the aristocracy led to stables, coach houses and servants' accommodation being established along the mews running parallel to the streets.
 Some of the stables have since been converted into garages and offices.

 The Rothschild family owned several Mayfair properties in the 19th century.
 Alfred de Rothschild lived at No. 1 Seamore Place and held numerous "adoration dinners" where the only guest was a female companion.
 The marriage of his brother Leopold to Marie Perugia took place here in 1881.
-The house was demolished after World War I when Curzon Street was extended through the site to meet Park Lane.
-The future Prime Minister Archibald Primrose, 5th Earl of Rosebery was born in Charles Street, Mayfair in 1847, and grew up in the area.
+The house was demolished after the First World War when Curzon Street was extended through the site to meet Park Lane.
+The future Prime Minister Archibald Primrose, 5th Earl of Rosebery, was born in Charles Street in 1847, and grew up in the area.

 Mayfair has had a long association with the United States.
 Pocahontas is believed to have visited in the early 17th century.
 In 1786, John Adams established the US Embassy on Grosvenor Square.
-Theodore Roosevelt was married in Hanover Square and Franklin D. Roosevelt honeymooned in Berkeley Square.
-A small memorial park in Mount Street Gardens has benches engraved with the names of former American residents and visitors to Mayfair.
+Theodore Roosevelt was married in Hanover Square, and Franklin D. Roosevelt honeymooned in Berkeley Square.
+A small memorial park in Mount Street Gardens has benches engraved with the names of former American residents in and visitors to Mayfair.